Pole-skipping in the de Sitter horizon structure: Abstract

 \section{Abstract}

-We obtain the pole-skipping structure of the Fermionic field in the higher-dimensional de Sitter (dS) spacetime.
-Furthermore, we find that both the Dirac field with spin-1/2 and the Rarita-Schwinger field with spin-3/2 exhibit the same frequency and momentum of their leading-order pole-skipping points as those in the anti-de Sitter (AdS) spacetime.
+We study the pole-skipping structure of incoming waves near the cosmic horizon $r=r_c$ in de Sitter (dS) spacetime.
+We find that the scalar field with spin-0, the Dirac field with spin-1/2, the Maxwell field with spin-1, the Rarita-Schwinger field with spin-3/2, and the gravitational field with spin-2 exhibit the same frequencies $\omega_\star$ of pole-skipping points as their corresponding spin fields satisfying the incoming wave conditions in anti-de Sitter (AdS) spacetime.
+However, the momenta $k_\star$ undergo a shift in complex space, which originates from the spacetime curvature.
+The shift in momenta at the pole-skipping points could be measured through the operator dimensions $\Delta$ in two curved spacetimes, where momenta are mutually complex conjugate in dS and AdS, two opposite curvature spacetimes.